-From time to time, you may have an opportunity to take the message of economic freedom to the media – through either talk radio, local network affiliates, newspaper publications, or other outlets.
-In those instances, you become an ambassador for the issues of economic freedom to your community and, quite possibly, one of the only local voices on that issue.
+From time to time, you may have an opportunity to take your message to the media – through either talk radio, local network affiliates, newspaper publications, or other outlets.
+In those instances, you become an ambassador for the issues you care about to your community and, quite possibly, one of the only local voices on that issue.

 Don’t freak out.